vbaska3001/Docker_Project/README.md

 **📌 Key Learning Outcomes**

-- Dockerized a Node.js application
+- Dockerized a Node.js application written for user input collection
-- Setting up MongoDB and Mongo Express as services
+- Setting up MongoDB and Mongo Express as services for DB storage of user data
-- Networking between containers using Docker Compose
+- Networking between containers using Docker Compose to run multiple containers
-- Volume and environment variable usage
+- Volume and environment variable usage for storage colatility
 - End-to-end application development and deployment using containers

 **📖 Notes**

 - Default MongoDB credentials are admin / password
-- Make sure Docker Desktop is running on your system
+- Make sure Docker Desktop is running on your system before starting the containers
 - This project is part of my DevOps learning journey and showcases Docker image creation, Container orchestration and app deployment using Docker image.